defne04/DSA210-PROJECT/README.md

 ### Visualization:
 **Exploratory Data Analysis (EDA):**
-1. Use scatter plots, heatmaps, and time series plots to explore relationships between player ranking, performance metrics, and match outcomes.
+1. Use scatter plots, heatmaps, and time series plots to explore relationships between first serve percentage, performance metrics, and match outcomes.
 2. Examples include:
-   - Scatter plot of player ranking vs. match outcomes in early and later rounds.
+   - Scatter plot of first serve percentage vs. match win rate.
    - Heatmap showing correlations between all variables.
    - Time series plot comparing performance trends over the tournament period.

 ## Hypothesis Testing:
 1. **Test Hypothesis:**
-   - Null Hypothesis (H₀): There is no significant relationship between player ranking and their success rate in different rounds of the tournament.
-Higher-ranked players do not have a higher success rate in the early rounds, and lower-ranked players do not excel in the later rounds.
+   - Null Hypothesis (H₀): There is no significant relationship between a player's first serve percentage and their match win rate.
+Higher first serve percentages do not significantly affect the rate of match wins.
-   - Alternative Hypothesis (H₁): There is a significant relationship between player ranking and their success rate in different rounds of the tournament.
-Higher-ranked players have a higher success rate in the early rounds, while lower-ranked players excel in the later rounds.
+   - Alternative Hypothesis (H₁): There is a significant relationship between a player's first serve percentage and their match win rate.
+Higher first serve percentages significantly increase the rate of match wins.

 2. **Regression Analysis:**
-   - Run regression analysis to identify the strongest predictors of match outcomes, focusing on player ranking and performance metrics like first serve percentage, second serve percentage, break points saved,
+   - Run regression analysis to identify the strongest predictors of match outcomes, focusing on first serve percentage and other performance metrics.

+## Conclusion
+By the end of this project, I hope to answer the following questions:
+- Does first serve percentage significantly influence match win rates?
+- Which performance metrics are key predictors of match wins?
+- What are the key factors that predict match outcomes in ATP tournaments?

+This project aims to leverage data science to gain insights into tennis performance, providing valuable information for players, coaches, and analysts.
+Understanding the factors behind match outcomes is key to optimizing strategies and achieving success in sports and beyond.

+Through this analysis, I will apply the concepts learned in my data science course to a real-world scenario.
+The findings from this project will contribute to developing targeted training practices and match strategies, ultimately improving tennis performance.